pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-There's a derive macro which generates the same impl as above:
+There's a derive macro, which generates the same impl as above:

 ```rust
 #[derive(Hash)]